{9 of 16} Genesis 3 – “A-Dam Man” [Hebrew Word Study]

 • Trees are symbolic of men throughout scripture, probably because they come from the ground and stand upright.
 This includes wood, forest, and the cross.

 • It took a tree to defeat the tree that defeated Adam and also Eve.
+It de-feeted the accuser of Adam, and also Eve, for a sentence no less than eternity.

 – – – – –

-Genesis 3:2-3 And the woman said to (answered) the serpent, “We may eat the fruit of the trees of the garden; but of the fruit of the tree which is in the midst of the garden, God (Elohiym) has said, ‘You shall not eat it, nor shall you touch it, lest you die.’ ”
+Genesis 3:2-3 And the woman said to (answered) the serpent, “We may eat the fruit of the trees of the garden; but of the fruit of the tree which is in the midst of the garden, God (‘ĕlōhîm) has said, ‘You shall not eat it, nor shall you touch it, lest you die.’ ”

 • ►Note: The first commandment is in Genesis, the first book of the Bible “Do NOT eat of the fruit of the tree in the middle of the garden”.
 The last commandment is in Revelation, the last book of the Bible, “Do NOT take the mark of the beast” Rev 14:11 .
 They both adhere to Satan’s demonic ways.